martincostello/xunit-logging/README.md

 `MartinCostello.Logging.XUnit` provides extensions to hook into the `ILogger` infrastructure to output logs from your xunit tests to the test output.

+> [!NOTE]
-> ℹ️ This library is designed for the Microsoft logging implementation of `ILoggerFactory`.
+> This library is designed for the Microsoft logging implementation of `ILoggerFactory`.
 For other logging implementations, such as [Serilog](https://serilog.net/), consider using packages such as [Serilog.Sinks.XUnit](https://github.com/trbenning/serilog-sinks-xunit) instead.

 ### Installation